jharwell/sierra/docs/src/usage/pipeline.rst

   generation in stage 4.
 See :ref:`ln-sierra-usage-cli` documentation for ``--dist-stats`` for details.

-- Creating images from project ``.csv`` files for rendering in stage 4.
+- Creating images from project CSV files for rendering in stage 4.
 See :ref:`ln-sierra-usage-rendering-project` for details.

 Part of default pipeline.